BitVM/garbled-snark-verifier/docs/vsss.md

 ## Message Summary

 - (Garbler → Evaluator) Vssscommits: {Commit_1(i)}_{i∈[n]} + Polynomial commits
-- (Evaluator → Garbler) FinalizeChallenge: indices to finalize
+- (Evaluator → Garbler) FinalizeChallenge: indices to finalize.
+Additionally, the instance index to be used for the adaptor signatures, plus the incomplete adaptor signatures for this instance.
 - (Garbler → Evaluator) OpenInstances: seeds and wide labels of all items in `C`, and garbled wide label lookup table for all items in `E`
 - (Evaluator → Garbler) Adaptor signatures and index of 1 of the instances in `E`
 - (Garbler → Bitcoin) Assert: Selected widelabels for given 1 instance.